 Tax group registration is possible in Bahrain, however, a number of criteria apply:

 - all of the companies in the group must be engaged in an economic activity;

-- all of the companies must be considered Bahrain residents for taxation purpose and must be registered for tax;
+- all of the companies must be considered residents for taxation purposes and must obtain VAT certificates in Bahrain;

 - the companies must be related, as follows: two or more individuals have a formal partnership arrangement with one control criteria such as a voting interest in each of the entities of at least 50%, a market value interest of at least 50% or control by any other means.